Nitrazepam: Liver

 Nitrazepam has been associated with severe hepatic disorders, similar to other nitrobenzodiazepines.
 Nitrobenzodiazepines such as nitrazepam, nimetazepam, flunitrazepam, and clonazepam are more toxic to the liver than other benzodiazepines as they are metabolically activated by CYP3A4 which can result in cytotoxicity.
 This activation can lead to the generation of free radicals and oxidation of thiol, as well as covalent binding with endogenous macromolecules; this results, then, in oxidation of cellular components or inhibition of normal cellular function.
 Metabolism of a nontoxic drug to reactive metabolites has been causally connected with a variety of adverse reactions.

 Other long-term effects

 Long-term use of nitrazepam may carry mental and physical health risks, such as the development of cognitive deficits.
 These adverse effects show improvement after a period of abstinence.

 Some other sources however seem to indicate that there is no relation between the use of benzodiazepine medication and dementia.
 Further research is needed in order to assert that this class of medication does really induce cognitive decline.

 Abuse potential

+As a depressant, nitrazepam reduces the activity of the central nervous system (CNS).
+When used in excessive amounts, such as during cases of drug overdoses, nitrazepam can cause CNS depression, and potentially fatal asphyxia.

 Recreational use of nitrazepam is common.

 A monograph for the drug says: "Treatment with nitrazepam should usually not exceed seven to ten consecutive days.
 Use for more than two to three consecutive weeks requires complete re-evaluation of the patient.
 Prescriptions for nitrazepam should be written for short-term use (seven to ten days) and it should not be prescribed in quantities exceeding a one-month supply.
 Dependence can occur in as little as four weeks."